 - Secretary – Judy Dunbar

-- Directors – David Burke, Corry Dudley, Ken Guilbault, Pete Gosselin, Kurt Muller, Howard Robinson, and Kristine Tooker.
+- Directors – David Burke, Cori Dudley, Ken Guilbault, Pete Gosselin, Kurt Muller, Howard Robinson, and Kristine Tooker.

-SLA former director, Christine Cano, is currently a director of FOVLAP.
+SLA former director, Christine Cano, is currently serving her second term as a director of FOVLAP.

 SLA is also a partner and proud supporter of the Vermont Clean Water Network, a group of more than 65 non-profit organizations, local, regional and state government agencies, businesses and individuals working collaboratively to create a culture of clean water.